rladies/rladiesguide/content/about/mission/index.en.md

     community's operations and impact is welcomed.
 Local R-Ladies Organisers are encouraged to gain appropriate support which does not compromise the community's independence.

+-   **No commercial agenda**: Chapters are started by individuals, not by companies.
+    Chapters can partner with companies for sponsorship in the form of venue space, food or other supplies.
+Chapters and events may not be ‘used’ by a corporation/as a commercial vehicle for private aims.
+    This also means that speakers cannot give talks about paid products/services, even if they don't work at the company offering the product/service.

 ## Chapters